brightlayer-ui/brightlayer-ui-cli/README.md

+> This repo has been archived and moved [here](https://github.com/etn-ccis/blui-cli).

 # Brightlayer UI CLI

 This Command Line Interface is a utility for creating new Brightlayer UI applications with automatic integration of themes, components, etc.